 Upon notice of a customer inquiry or complaint, the Division Forester shall promptly contact the customer to schedule and coordinate a field investigation, making the first attempt to resolve the concern.
 Based on initial contact, the Forester may direct the contractor completing the work to complete an incident investigation and make the first effort to resolve the inquiry in accordance with the terms and conditions of the contract.
-When an inquiry or complaint is handed off to the contractor, the Division Forester shall insure that the customer's concerns are promptly, thoroughly, and courteously addressed.
+When an inquiry or complaint is handed off to the contractor, the Division Forester shall ensure that the customer's concerns are promptly, thoroughly, and courteously addressed.

 When property damage is involved, a field investigation is performed, and the Division Forester completes a claims report and forwards this report to the Claims Department for assessment and resolution with the property owner.
-If the claim involves significant property damage or alleged herbicide misapplication, the Division Forester shall notify the Manager of Transmission Forestry Strategy.
-In addition, if the complaint involves regulatory agencies, the Division Forester shall notify both the Manager of Transmission Forestry Strategy and the Environmental Affairs Department, together with local managers.
+If the claim involves significant property damage or alleged herbicide misapplication, the Division Forester shall notify the Manager of Transmission Forestry.
+In addition, if the complaint involves regulatory agencies, the Division Forester shall notify both the Manager of Transmission Forester shall not for sha

-Complaints or problems of unauthorized dumping shall be handled in accordance with the Environmental Guidance EG-502, "Unauthorized Dumping" that is included in Appendix 11.
+Complaints or problems of unauthorized dumping shall be handled in accordance with the Environmental Guidance EG-502, "Unauthorized Dumping" that is included in Appendix 8.